Sascha-Peter/simple-selenium-crawler/README.md

 # simple-selenium-crawler
-This is a simple coding exercise to test and develop a small selenium web crawler.
+This is a simple coding exercise to test and develop a small selenium web crawler in python.

 # Goal
-This exercise aims to create a simple selenium web crawler and basic interaction with selenium as web crawler
+This exercise aims to create a simple selenium web crawler which interacts with a website and returns a few values from the page

 # Requirements
 * Python 2.7